Things to do

 Twilight Cocktail Function: Unearthed Festival

 Come and enjoy the magnificent Karri Valley lake at a twilight cocktail function to launch the Unearthed Pemberton festival.
-Chef Warren will present an array of delectable canapés featuring local produce.
+Our head chef will present an array of delectable canapés featuring local produce.
 Wines from the Southern Forests region will also be a highlight.

 Karri Cup MBT Challenge 2019